felixgborrego/simple-docker-ui/README.md

 ### Main features

 * Garbage collection for unused containers.
-Removing containes that haven't been in use for the last few days.
+Removing containers that haven't been in use for the last few days.
-* Garbage collection for unused images.
-Reming images not used by any cointainer.
+* Garbage collection for unused images, Keeping only the once used by a container.
 * Virtual terminal to log into the container.
-* Serch & pull images from the Docker Hub
+* Search & pull images from the Docker Hub
 * Start/stop/delete containers
 * List of running containers and containers history.
 * See Docker events.